raspberryhelp/raspberryhelp/README.md

 ## On-going 💻
 - My personal Website.
 Originally I had it hosted on Vercel with React + Tailwind, but I decided to try my hand at just using my own personal domain plus just not using Tailwind.
 I find that Tailwind doesn't have what I have in mind so I'm planning to make my own components from scratch.
 Right now it's a wasteland but here's the live [deployment](https://www.raspberryhelp.dev/).
 It still uses vercel but with my custom domain it should look more professional.
+I also plan to move this entire page there so it doesn't make my github cluttered

 ## Completed 📦